balb/SpaceBusDriver/SPECIFICATION.md

 - **Engine:** Phaser 3
 - **Language:** TypeScript
+- **File Structure:** The project is structured with each Phaser Scene in its own file within a `scenes/` directory for better organization and maintainability.
+A central `constants.ts` file holds shared game parameters for easy tuning.
 - **Scene Management:**
     - `BootScene`: Responsible for procedurally generating all textures once at the start of the game.
+    - `TitleScene`: Displays the retro-styled title screen and waits for player input to start the main game.
     - `MainScene`: Contains all core game logic, physics, camera control, and collision handling for the large world.
     - `UIScene`: Runs as a parallel overlay scene to display the score, status, and minimap border.
 It is decoupled from the main game via a global event bus for updates.